next-mad-hatter/rstsp/README.md

    During its first run, this script will also generate random test data, which needs significant chunk of space -- about 200MB right now.

-   Also takes some time (at time of writing, about 40 minutes on our machine) and memory (sometimes well over 3GB in our tests).
+   Also takes some time (at time of writing, about two hours on our machine --- you might want to adjust the value of MAX_PROBS_PER_DATASET in `./test/mk_batches_tsplib_small.rb`) and memory (sometimes well over 3GB in our tests).

 ### Plotting test results